 Leather is attractive – Leather can be both classic and modern, and is always pleasing to the eye.
 Leather can come in its natural colors, or it can be dyed in unique colors like blue, maroon, and more.
 It is smooth, has the perfect amount of sheen, and – because it ages gracefully – tends to look better over time with more use.

 Keep in mind, there are also different types of leather.
-At Allett, we use Nappa leather, which is thinner and softer, but just as durable as “genuine leather.”
+At Allett, we use Nappa leather, which is a full grain leather from the topmost layer of the hide.
+It is the thinnest, smoothest, and softest leather available, but just as durable as “genuine leather.”
 And by using a thinner, higher quality leather, we’ve been able to design and construct the thinnest wallet out there that will last you many years.
-Read more about Nappa leather and other quality materials and technologies we use in our wallets.
+Read more about Nappa leather and other quality materials and technologieswe use in our wallets.

 Now, there are many other fantastic materials that you can use to make wallets.
 For example, our nylon wallets, are built with a special bluesign®-certified, weatherproof ripstop nylon fabric that is lightweight and will move freely with you for years to come.
 But there is no denying that the original is still the best.
 What do you think?